Biography

 Some of the topics that I am currently researching include:

-Make LLM can hear - AudioLLM - Audio-Based Large Language Models
+Making LLMs hear - AudioLLM - Audio-Based Large Language Models

 What techniques can be used to effectively integrate audio processing capabilities into existing LLM architectures?